nxp-imx/imx-smw/Documentations/user_guide/tls/tls_user_guide.md

 ```

 Finally, configure the OpenSSL environment to recognize the PKCS11 provider:
-To do so, add the following sections to your `openssl.cnf` file:
+To do so, copy `/etc/ssl/openssl.cnf` to `/etc/ssl/openssl-pkcs11.cnf` and
+add the following sections to the `openssl-pkcs11.cnf` file:

 ```ini
 [openssl_init]